Roots and branches

 Researching and continuing to learn from new teachers around the world extends my mind in two directions - back to the roots, and out into the branches.
 It’s very important to stay rooted, so my personal style has a firm footing from which to grow.

 The first style I learned is called American Cabaret (or AmCab), initially a product of the supper clubs of the US coastal cities.
 It’s particularly known for propwork such as veil tricks and sword balancing.
 The video below is a choreography by the superstar Aziza of Montreal, master of the silk veil - I love her stuff!
-Here I’ve mixed her choreo with improvisation in raqs sharqi in the Egyptian style, thus showing two of my major influences.
+Here I’ve mixed her choreo with raqs sharqi improvisation in the Egyptian style, thus showing two of my major influences.

 “Teacher learns the most”